Walter Montagu Douglas Scott, 8th Duke of Buccleuch: Early life and education

 Walter John Montagu Douglas Scott was born on 30 December 1894 the son of John Montagu Douglas Scott, 7th Duke of Buccleuch and Lady Margaret Alice "Molly" Bridgeman, the daughter of George Bridgeman, 4th Earl of Bradford and Lady Ida Annabella Frances Lumley.
 His sister, Alice, married Prince Henry, Duke of Gloucester (one of the paternal uncles of Queen Elizabeth II) in 1935, becoming a member of the British Royal Family.
+Walter was a direct male-line descendant of Charles II of England.

 Montagu Douglas Scott was educated at Eton College and Christ Church, Oxford, and had a military career commanding the 4th King's Own Scottish Borderers.
 He was also Captain-General of the Royal Company of Archers.

 Political activity

 As Earl of Dalkeith, Scott was Scottish Unionist Party Member of Parliament (MP) for Roxburghshire and Selkirkshire from 1923 until 1935, when he succeeded as Duke of Buccleuch and Duke of Queensberry.
 He was succeeded as MP for the constituency by his brother, Lord William Scott.
 According to Cowling, he met German ambassador Joachim von Ribbentrop in London.
 Seen as pro-German, he was compelled to 'resign' as Lord Steward by King George VI.
-He had attended Hitler's 50th birthday celebration in 1939 and he opposed war with Germany; once war broke out, he campaigned for a truce which allowed Hitler to keep all his conquered territory.
+He had attended Hitler's 50th birthday celebration in 1939, and he opposed war with Germany; once war broke out, he campaigned for a truce allowing Hitler to keep all of his conquered territory.

 Scott inaugurated a racist campaign against workers in the British Honduran Forestry Unit who had come to Scotland to help in the war effort.
-He complained that not only were the workers lazy but was also concerned that some had married local women.
-Harold Macmillan, Under-Secretary of State for the Colonies replied to his complaints suggesting that the problem was more the extreme cold the Hondurans encountered – quite different from their tropical homeland.
+He complained that the workers were lazy but also was concerned that some had married local women.
+Harold Macmillan, Under-Secretary of State for the Colonies replied to his complaints by suggesting that the problem was more the extreme cold the Hondurans encountered and was quite different from their tropical homeland.

 Personal life

 He married Vreda Esther Mary Lascelles, granddaughter of William Beauclerk, 10th Duke of St Albans, on 21 April 1921.
-They had three children, sixteen grandchildren, forty-four great-grandchildren and two great-great-grandchildren:
+They have three children, sixteen grandchildren, forty-four great-grandchildren and two great-great-grandchildren: